-This Chapter applies to land within Lismore City, and specifically to the buildings, items and Conservation Areas listed in Schedules 1 and 2 of the Lismore Local Environmental Plan 2000. (see Attachment to this Chapter).
+This Chapter applies to land within Lismore City, and specifically to the buildings, items, archaeological sites and heritage conservation areas listed in Schedule 5 of the Lismore Local Environmental Plan 2012.

-This Chapter may also be recommended by Council to owners of non-listed, but similar historic properties to guide sympathetic alterations outside of conservation areas.
+This Chapter may also be recommended by Council to owners of non-listed, but similar historic properties to guide sympathetic alterations outside of heritage conservation areas.

-This Chapter should be read in conjunction with the Lismore Local Environmental Plan 2000, the North Coast Regional Environmental Plan, Chapter 6 (Nimbin Village) of Part B of this DCP and any other Council policies or other chapters of this DCP which may be relevant to the proposal (eg. requirements for development on flood prone lands, tree preservation, off-street car parking, urban design and weather protection and crime prevention through urban design).
+This Chapter should be read in conjunction with the Lismore Local Environmental Plan 2012, Chapter 6 (Nimbin Village) of Part B of this DCP and any other Council policies or other chapters of this DCP which may be relevant to the proposal (e.g. requirements for development on flood prone lands, tree preservation, off-street car parking, urban design and weather protection and crime prevention through environmental design).

-This Chapter will apply whenever development consent is required for works, as follows:
+This Chapter will apply whenever development consent is required under clause 5.10 Lismore LEP 2012.

-- To demolish or alter an Item of Environmental Heritage; - To carry out work to a heritage item, or on land within its vicinity; - To carry out development, including subdivision, in a Conservation Area. - To excavate any land for the purpose of exposing a relic or to damage or despoil a relic; - To damage or remove a tree - NOTE- Non structural changes which alter the exterior of a building such as: cladding, re-roofing in different materials, repainting with a different colour, replacement of timber windows with aluminium, etc are alterations that require consent.
+Note.
+Non structural changes which alter the exterior of a building such as cladding, re-roofing in different materials, repainting with a different colour, replacement of timber windows with aluminium, etc are alterations that require consent.